Allyson Felix becomes most decorated US track and field athlete in Olympics history

 'Inspiration'

+Thinking about the type of world she wants to raise her daughter in has opened her eyes, she says.

+"I've always had the desire to win [...] now it's really about the way that I want to show her how to overcome adversity," she told CNN Sport ahead of Tokyo 2020.

-Speaking after the race, 19-year-old Mu told reporters just how much a role model Felix has been to the new generation of US athletes.
+Speaking after the race, 19-year-old Mu told reporters just how much a role model Felix has been to a new generation of US athletes.

 "Most definitely Allyson is an amazing athlete.
-I'm astonished by everything she does, even coming out here at her last Games," she said.
+I'm astonished by everything she does, even coming out here at her last Games," said Mu.

-"Knowing her story a little more, knowing that everything is more than just track and field for her, that's just definitely inspiration.
+"Knowing her story a little more, knowing that everything is more than just track and field for her, that's just definitely an inspiration.

 "It makes us all want to figure out more about ourselves and let our stories be heard.
 It's just great to be with her, kind of starting my career off.
 That's really nice."